Campus visit planning

 What matters first

-For a Brown visit, stay downtown unless the campus itself needs to dominate the whole trip, keep the schedule lighter than you think, and use one meal plus one nearby city move instead of trying to turn the visit into a full generic weekend.
+For a Brown visit, stay downtown unless the campus itself needs to dominate the whole trip.
+Protect the official visit timing first, keep the schedule lighter than a normal weekend, and add one nearby city move: RISD Museum, a downtown dinner, or a walk down Benefit Street.

 Why this page exists